piyoki/piyoki/README.md

 🌱 I’m currently learning more about CloudNative and Serverless

+🌟 I focus primarily on topics accross Serverless, GitOps, and DevSecOps

 📍 Interested in Kubernetes, Native CICD, GitOps, DevSecOps, and Hackintosh

 ⌨️ Huge fan of Vim, and use NeoVim as my daily driver